voloko/uki/docs/core/view/base.markdown

 ### view.Base.prototype.parent([parent])

 Accessor for the parent view.
-Similar to `parentNode` on dom nodes.
+Similar to `parentNode` on DOM nodes.

 ### view.Base.prototype.prevView()

 Get previous view.
-Similar to `previousSibling` on dom nodes.
+Similar to `previousSibling` on DOM nodes.

 ### view.Base.prototype.nextView()

 Get next view.
-Similar to `nextSibling` on dom nodes.
+Similar to `nextSibling` on DOM nodes.

 ### view.Base.prototype.childViews()

 Get array of childViews.
-Similar to `childNodes` on dom nodes but returns a normal array.
+Similar to `childNodes` on DOM nodes but returns a normal array.

 ## Positioning